 Red Cross Garden

-BOST is very proud of Red Cross Garden, it is the first park we have taken on community management of, it is kept immaculate and beautiful for you to enjoy by hard working volunteers and staff and it has a significant history of bringing nature to overcrowded city people.
+Red Cross Garden is an historic and award winning park which we renovated and restored to its original Victorian layout in 2005, and have manged ever since.
+It is kept in immaculate condition by many volunteers and staff and it has a significant history of bringing nature to an overcrowded city people.

-‘Nature breathes in darkest Southwark’ wrote Octavia Hill in triumph of her achievement at opening this first Victorian community garden.
-We are delighted to say it is still breathing although Southwark is considerably less dark.
-Red Cross was Octavia Hill’s flagship project; here she demonstrated the importance of improving housing for the poor, of contact with nature for city children, and the need for meaningful occupation for poor workers.
-Her work here formed the roots of a century and a half of development of the housing management profession, occupational therapy, the cadets, community gardening, and access to nature.
-Octavia Hill went on to be a co-founder of the National Trust and we are delighted to be holding her legacy here.
+Octavia Hill, social reformer and one of the founders of The National Trust, built Red Cross Garden and the neighbouring cottages in 1886.
+It was her flagship project.
+Here she demonstrated the importance of improving housing for the poor, of contact with nature for residents, and the need for meaningful occupation for poor workers.
+Her work here formed the roots of a century and a half of development in social housing, occupational therapy, the Sea cadets, community gardening, and access to nature.

 The historic layout of Red Cross Garden was lost under municipal grass and tarmac by the late 1940s and became much underused.
-BOST secured funding from the Heritage Lottery Fund and Southwark Council and completed most of the ‘restoration in spirit’ of the garden, restoring many of its original features, but ensuring its relevance and sustainability for the local people of Southwark today.
-We now lease the garden from Southwark Council.
+BOST secured funding from the Heritage Lottery Fund and Southwark Council and restored many of its original features.
 The garden was officially opened by the Princess Royal on 1st June 2006.
 Since then we have built up a regular group of volunteers to help maintain the garden and develop tours of the key historic details of the scheme, along with regular after-school clubs, poetry readings, celebrations, and events.